syncrosim/pysyncrosim/docs/quickstart.rst

 Saving Modifications to Datasheets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now that we have a complete DataFrame of input values, we will save this DataFrame to a SyncroSim Datasheet using the Scenario :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method.
-The :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method exists for the Library, Project, and Scenario classes, so the class method chosen depends on the scope of the Datasheet.
+Now that we have a complete DataFrame of input values, we will save this DataFrame to a SyncroSim datasheet using the scenario :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method.
+The :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method exists for the library, project, and scenario classes, so the class method chosen depends on the scope of the datasheet.

 .. code-block:: pycon